cronenberg64/VLM-arch/README.md

 - 1-4 GPUs or edge devices
 - Tight latency, memory, and power constraints

-This framework provides **standardized benchmarking** to answer: *Which backbone should a robotics company actually use?*
+This framework provides **standardized benchmarking** to answer: *Which backbone should a robotics developer use given their constraints?*

 ---